wkharold/website-demo/README.md

 cf-space: YOUR-CF-SPACE
 ```

 5. Login to concourse using the Fly CLI.
 You'll be prompted for your concourse userid and password.
-For this lab, use your assigned number to specify the team, userid, and password - teamX, userX, pwX.
+If you have been assigned to a team, include `-n TEAM_NAME` when you login.
+You can use any value for YOUR_CONCOURSE-TARGET, such as `demo` or `lab`, you'll just need to include the same value in subsequent `fly` commands.

 ```
-fly -t YOUR-CONCOURSE-TARGET login -c http://concourse.lab1.gcp.cf-run.com -n teamX
+fly -t YOUR-CONCOURSE-TARGET login -c CONCOURSE_URL -n TEAM_NAME
 ```

 6. Create the pipeline